Answer: You Should Get A Massage As Often As You Can!

 Massage therapy is designed to jump on the brakes and slow this pain process down.
 We recommend that you purchase a package of 5 or 10 and use the sessions according to what your therapist outlines.

 After the first 30 days, we will put you on a “diminishing frequency” wherein the beginning you will come in like once or twice a week and eventually easing you off to 1 to 3 times a month.

 This treatment plan is based on the needs of the player.
 We have worked with many professional (and less professional) athletes.

 We recommend once a week depending on the sport and whether you have any injuries to deal with.
-During the season it’s whenever they can schedule it, of course it’s never enough because of the rigors of playing at 110% and the physical wear and tear on their body is tremendous.
-If you are a weekend warriors 1 – 3 times per month is recommended.
+During the season it’s whenever they can schedule it, of course, it’s never enough because of the rigors of playing at 110% and the physical wear and tear on their body is tremendous.
+If you are a weekend warrior 1 – 3 times per month is recommended.